junxit/us-congress-bills-114/metadata.md

 - 2015-11-19 — Introduced in Senate
 - 2015-11-19 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2016-04-27 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2016-10-27 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Thune under authority of the order of the Senate of 09/29/2016 with an amendment in the nature of a substitute.
+With written report No. 114-369.
+- 2016-10-27 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Thune under authority of the order of the Senate of 09/29/2016 with an amendment in the nature of a substitute.
+With written report No. 114-369.
+- 2016-10-27 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 660.